-To a small extent, bio-fuels such as wheat ethanol or diesel from rapeseed oil do currently exist in Germany (5 to 7%).
-But a real revolution towards renewable energy or even electricity as a fuel is not yet in sight.
+To a small extent, bio-fuels such as wheat ethanol or diesel from rapeseed oil do currently exist in Germany (5% to 7%).
+We are expecting the automobile industry to seriously deal with this issue

-And this is true despite the fact that a quarter of all energy consumption is related to transport !
-We therefore support the demands of environmental organizations on political institutions to quickly chart the course for this issue: firstly, the technology of alternative engine types must evolve quickly so that electric vehicles are economical for us as a company.
-Secondly, we need a change of mindset towards public transport.
+Even though a quarter of all energy consumption is due to transport – there’s still no revolution in renewable energy or even electricity as a fuel in sight!
+So we are supporting the demands of environmental organizations on political institutions to quickly chart the course for this issue.
+Firstly, the technology of alternative fuel vehicles must evolve quickly so that electric cars become economical for us as a company.
+Secondly, we need a change of mindset toward public transport.

 kilometers driven VAUDE fleet